top of page

 Queenstown - Tasmania

-See The Gravel, Australia’s only gravel footy field where they still play Australian Rules Football.
+You can also see The Gravel, Australia’s only gravel footy field, where they still play Australian Rules Football today.

-The Miners Siding is an interesting pictorial timeline of Queenstown's mining history.
-On the outskirts of town you can explore the Iron Blow, and learn more mining history.
+The Miners Siding in the centre of town is an interesting pictorial timeline of Queenstown's mining history.
+On the outskirts of town, you can explore the Iron Blow and learn more mining history.

 Waterfalls near Queenstown